rioohxtcnode/eclipse-miners/README.md

-# Guide to Bitz Miner CLI on Eclipse
+# HOW TO GET Bitz Miner CLI on Eclipse

 ## What is Bitz?
 - The first ePOW commodity token that anyone can mine on Eclipse.